-If you’ve ever wanted to use Grandma’s signature to make custom gifts, use pics from your garden to make stickers, or use last summer’s vacation photo to make mugs- then the new background remover feature from Cricut is for you.
-In this post, I walk you through how to use the Background Remover feature, when you shouldn’t use it, and its options.
-After you read this article, you’ll have everything you need to use the Cricut Background Remover to create with!
+If you’ve ever wanted to use Grandma’s signature to make custom gifts, use pics from your garden to make stickers, or use last summer’s vacation photo to make mugs- then the new automatic background remover feature from Cricut is for you.
+In this post, I walk you through how to use the Automatic Background Remover feature, when you shouldn’t use it, and its options.
+After you read this article, you’ll have everything you need to use the Cricut Automatic Background Remover to create with!

 It’s the big question people have asked for a while now- “How do I remove the background in Cricut Design Space?”

 Or “How do I make the background transparent in Cricut Design Space?”